Holmbeerg/Terminalvader/README.md

 ## USAGE

-First type smhi and then specify the location and lastly amount of days in the future you want to fetch weather data for.
+Enter the command smhi, specify the location and lastly the amount of days in the future that you want to fetch weather data for (SMHIs forecast ends at 10 days).

 ![image](https://github.com/Holmbeerg/Terminalvader/assets/48940210/964226d6-b42a-4814-84b4-fb340af1e721)